eriolchan/Problem/others/CrackingTheCodingInterview/src/TreesAndGraphs/TreesAndGraphs.md

 Consider two paths from a node (say, the root) to its leaves.
 The paths must have the same number of black nodes, so let's assume that their read node counts are as different as possible.

-1. Path 1 (Min Red): The minimum number of red nodes is zero.
-Therefore Path 1 has *b* nodes total.
+1. Min Red path: The minimum number of red nodes is zero.
+Therefore it has *b* nodes total.
-2. Path 2 (Max Red): The maximum number of red nodes is *b*, since red nodes must have black children and there are *b* black nodes.
-Therefore, path 2 has *2b* nodes total.
+2. Max Red path: The maximum number of red nodes is *b*, since red nodes must have black children and there are *b* black nodes.
+Therefore it has *2b* nodes total.

 Therefore, even in the most extreme case, the lengths of paths cannot differ by more than a factor of two.
 That's good enough to ensure an *O(logN)* find and insert runtime.